echolayer/git-inference-demo/README.md

 `number_of_modules_to_be_analyzed`: The number of commits to be analyzed (If left empty the script will attempt to analyze all commits in the repo)

+Tip: If the process is taking too long, cancel the process and reduce the number of commits analyzed (`number_of_modules_to_be_analyzed`) which is 2500 by default.

 ### Example Output
 ```
 {